PM Modi condoles death of India's first voter, says his outlook towards democracy inspiring | Politics

 PM Modi condoles death of India's first voter, says his outlook towards democracy inspiring

-Prime Minister Narendra Modi expressed condolences over the death of Indias first voter Shyam Saran Negi, who died aged 106 at his residence in Himachal Pradeshs Kinnaur on Saturday morning.Two days ago, Negi had cast his vote for the states Assembly polls through postal ballot, the Election Commission said earlier in the day.Addressing a poll rally here in Mandi district for the November 12 assembly polls in the hill state, Modi said, When I started from Delhi in the morning, I got to know about the death of Shyam Saran Negi.
+Prime Minister Narendra Modi expressed condolences over the death of Indias first voter Shyam Saran Negi, who died aged 106 at his residence in Himachal Pradeshs Kinnaur on Saturday.On November 2, Negi had cast his vote for the states Assembly polls through postal ballot, the Election Commission said earlier in the day.Addressing a poll rally in Sundernagar in Mandi district for the November 12 Assembly polls in the state, Modi said, When I started from Delhi in the morning, I got to know about the death of Independent Indias first voter and resident of Kalpa, Kinnaur, Shyam Saran Negi.

 - Country: